-2. Perception of evidence
+Perception of evidence

-As one review noted, evidence is encountered often in a social context and is open to debate and interpretation (Oborn et al. 2013), influenced by the beliefs, values, and biases of the audience.
-As argued elsewhere, destignatising of mental health therefore warrants greater focus (Botticelli 2019).
+As one review noted, evidence is encountered often in a social context and is open to debate and interpretation (Oborn et al., 2013), influenced by the beliefs, values and biases of the audience.
+As argued elsewhere, destigmatizing of mental health therefore warrants greater focus (Botticelli, 2019).
 Reviews tended to focus on how policymakers and researchers may interpret the evidence differently.
-One review highlighted how discrepancies between researchers can undermine confidence in the evidence (Almeida & Báscolo 2006).
+One review highlighted how discrepancies between researchers can undermine confidence in the evidence (Almeida and Báscolo, 2006).

-For mental health agenda-setting in LMICs, the influence of stigma may mean that formal research evidence is actually viewed as more robust than informal evidence, based on personal experience, that comes directly from communities (Mackenzie 2014).
-Communities are also recognised as important users and sources of mental health evidence (World Health Organization 2005) and therefore understanding the factors that shape the perception of a wide-ranging array of stakeholders is likely to be useful given the important influence of different beliefs, values, and biases.
+For mental health agenda-setting in LMICs, the influence of stigma may mean that formal research evidence is actually viewed as more robust than informal evidence, based on personal experience, that comes directly from communities (Mackenzie, 2014).
+Communities are also recognized as important users and sources of mental health evidence (World Health Organization, 2005), and therefore, understanding the factors that shape the perception of a wide-ranging array of stakeholders is likely to be useful given the important influence of different beliefs, values and biases.

-3. Supply and demand of evidence
+Supply and demand of evidence

-Supply and demand was often framed as the, dynamic, mismatch between the availability of evidence and demands of policymakers (Milat & Li 2017).
+Supply and demand was often framed as the, dynamic, mismatch between the availability of evidence and demands of policymakers (Milat and Li, 2017).
 An area of exploration for mental health agenda-setting in LMICs is the evidence needs of other stakeholders, such as communities and service users.
-Information overload was raised as a potential challenge (Mitton et al. 2007), although this may be less relevant for mental health in LMICs given the evidence gap (World Health Organization 2021b).
+Information overload was raised as a potential challenge (Mitton et al., 2007), although this may be less relevant for mental health in LMICs given the evidence gap (World Health Organization, 2021b).

-4. Use of evidence
+Use of evidence

-Different uses of evidence were recognised including conceptual, direct, tactical, political, imposed, and procedural (Almeida & Báscolo 2006; Gold 2009; Oborn et al. 2013; Votruba et al. 2018).
-Prior identification of how the evidence is intended to be used was reported to be likely to increase the effectiveness with which evidence is communicated by better defining the intended audience defined and selecting the most appropriate medium (Graham et al. 2007; Green et al. 2011).
-The quality and quantity of evidence influences its utility in policymaking, often evaluated in terms of its practical value for policymakers rather than for the full range of stakeholders (Gold 2009; Milat & Li 2017).
-Moreover, evidence needs to be adapted to context (Milat & Li 2017; Mitchell et al. 2010) and premature use of research may have unintended negative consequences and ethical costs Graham et al. (2007).
-Hence, the availability of suitable evidence is a necessary but not sufficient condition for its use in policymaking.
+Different uses of evidence were recognized including 'conceptual', 'direct', 'tactical', 'political', 'imposed' and 'procedural' (Almeida and Báscolo, 2006; Gold, 2009; Oborn et al., 2013; Votruba et al., 2018).
+Prior identification of how the evidence is intended to be used was reported to be likely to increase the effectiveness with which evidence is communicated by better defining the intended audience defined and selecting the most appropriate medium (Graham et al., 2007; Green et al., 2011).
+The quality and quantity of evidence influence its utility in policy-making, often evaluated in terms of its practical value for policymakers rather than for the full range of stakeholders (Gold, 2009; Milat and Li, 2017).
+Moreover, evidence needs to be adapted to context (Mitchell et al., 2010; Milat and Li, 2017) and premature use of research may have unintended negative consequences and ethical costs Graham et al. (2007).
+Hence, the availability of suitable evidence is a necessary but not sufficient condition for its use in policy-making.